netoptimizer/prototype-kernel/kernel/Documentation/bpf/troubleshooting.rst

  arch/arm/Kconfig:	select HAVE_CBPF_JIT
  arch/arm64/Kconfig:	select HAVE_EBPF_JIT
  arch/mips/Kconfig:	select HAVE_CBPF_JIT if !CPU_MICROMIPS
  arch/powerpc/Kconfig:	select HAVE_CBPF_JIT			if !PPC64
  arch/powerpc/Kconfig:	select HAVE_EBPF_JIT			if PPC64
  arch/s390/Kconfig:	select HAVE_EBPF_JIT if PACK_STACK && HAVE_MARCH_Z196_FEATURES
- arch/sparc/Kconfig:	select HAVE_CBPF_JIT
+ arch/sparc/Kconfig:	select HAVE_CBPF_JIT if SPARC32
+ arch/sparc/Kconfig:	select HAVE_EBPF_JIT if SPARC64
  arch/x86/Kconfig:	select HAVE_EBPF_JIT			if X86_64